MaggieCherney/NC_Solar/README.md

 The results of this analysis are intended to support the clean energy transition and promote energy justice through increased residential solar installations in North Carolina’s environmental justice communities.

-## Modifying the county.json file
-1. Open the nc_counties.csv file saved in the repository and locate the county of interest.
-2. Open the county.json file saved in the repository and update the county name, geoid, and FIPS code.

 ## External Data
 **Parcels:** Go to https://www.nconemap.gov/pages/parcels and download parcel data for the county of interest.